brianmickey/100-days-of-code/r1-log.md

 ### R0D5, R0D6
 Spent a good few hours and learned a few things working on my website and getting it online.

+### R0D7
+Made my first commit to using git.
+Watching some videos and trying to learn some of the basics of using bash, and get in the habit/learn about us version control.